 Make sure the event is interactive.

-- PowerPoint is a fine way to share information, but sharing applications or your desktop is a good way to engage attendees.
+- Uploading a PowerPoint or PDF is a great way to share information, but sharing applications or your desktop is a good way to engage attendees.
 Rather than show a screen shot of a website, go to the website and navigate through the content you are discussing.

 - A single speaker is great but live, ad-hoc discussions and moderated panels are more interactive, and will often enliven and engage your audience more than a stagnant presentation.